 Are Free-Standing Punching Bags Better Than Traditional Heavy Bags?

-The only differences are the weight of the bag (free-standing bags provide good resistance, but usually are lighter) and the swinging motion.
-Free-standing bags provide good resistance, but they are usually lighter than traditional heavy bags.
-Free-standing bags are also affixed to a base so they cannot replicate the swinging motion that a heavy bag has.
+The only differences are the weight of the bag (the best free-standing heavy bag provides good resistance, but usually is lighter) and the swinging motion.
+The best free-standing punching bags provide good resistance, but they are usually lighter than traditional heavy bags.
+The Best free-standing heavy bags are also affixed to a base so they cannot replicate the swinging motion that a heavy bag has.
 To determine which option is “better,” it comes down to personal preference.

 For a complete list of the pros and cons of punching bags, and how to choose the right punching bag for you, check out these articles:

-How Tall Should a Free-Standing Punching Bag Be?
+How Tall & How Heavy Should a Free-Standing Punching Bag Be?

 The proper height for a free-standing punching bag depends on the person who uses it.
 Typically, it is recommended that the bag be at least your height, if not taller.
 Since most of the shots and punches you throw will be on the same level as your arms and towards an opponent’s head, you need a bag that is at least that tall.

 Additionally, if you are going to throw low kicks (e.g. as in Muay Thai and kickboxing), make sure that the bag has adequate padding.
 Many free-standing punching bags on the market are only padded partway down and do not have padding towards the base.

 A free-standing punching bag should have a sturdy base for all of your punches and kicks.
 We recommend filling the base of your free-standing bag with sand as it will weigh more, but a bag base filled with water will still give you a great workout.
 The base can fit 350 lbs. of sand or 250 lbs. of water.